 Assessing If You Are In Rebound

 Rebound is real but so is the debilitating nature of frequent and chronic migraine.
-How do you know if you are in rebound?
-Or instead having daily or constant or frequent migraine independent of meds?
+How do you know if you are in rebound or not?
+What if your daily or frequent headaches and migraine attacks are independent of meds?
 Answering these 3 questions will help you assess yourself:

 - triptans (i.e. sumatriptan, rizatriptan) or ergotamine more than 10 times per month on a regular basis for more than 3 months